-I’ll give the miles price of a one way award because American Airlines allows one way bookings (we’ll cover that later), and I’ll give the price after a 10% rebate in parentheses.
-That’s because the American Airlines personal card offers 10% of the miles back on all American Airlines redemptions up to 10,000 miles redeemed per calendar year.
+I’ll give the miles price of a one way award because American Airlines allows one way bookings, and I’ll give the price after a 10% rebate in parentheses.
+That’s because the American Airlines personal cards offers 10% of the miles back on all American Airlines redemptions up to 10,000 miles redeemed per calendar year.

 1. 22,500 (20,250) miles to Europe from January – March, and November – Mid December